Free Tools for Bloggers

 When you first start a blog there can be a lot to learn.
 From content and artwork, to social media and hosting, it can be very overwhelming.
 But there are tons of (mostly) free tools that you can utilise when developing your blog.
 Here are my favourite blogging tools…

 When I decided to buy my own domain TSOHost was recommended to me and now I can see why!
-Not only are they super cheap but their customer service are very quick to respond and can support you with most things (e.g. free migration of your blog from WordPress & SSL certificate for free).
+Not only are they super cheap (I paid £20 or my domain) but their customer service are very quick to respond and can support you with most things (e.g. free migration of your blog from WordPress & SSL certificate for free).
 If you do decide to buy your own domain with TSOHost use code “BeeMoneySavvy” for a 10% discount!

 I’ve always used Dropbox; either for backing up university work, personal projects and now for blogging!
 Dropbox lets you store all your files in one central place.
 They’re safely synced across all your devices meaning that you can access them anywhere!
 You can also share files making super easy to collaborate on projects!